 Clockwise, starting up north is Kudat ‘the tip of Borneo’, heading to the east coast with Mabul/Sipadan/Kapalai and Mataking islands for watersports, Sandakan War memorial and Orang Utan Sanctuary.
 Further south east is Semporna, and then inland is Danum Valley, Maliau Basin and the Crocker Ranges.

-KK/Sabah is haven, a respite from the hectic peninsula Malaysia where cultural harmony, natural beauty and a laid-back attitude provide for lasting impression. about 2 years ago
+KK/Sabah is haven, a respite from the hectic peninsula Malaysia where cultural harmony, natural beauty and a laid-back attitude provide for lasting impression. over 2 years ago